Sonata form: Exposition

-The exposition is commonly repeated, particularly in classical works, and more likely in solo or chamber works than for concerti.
-Often, though not always, the last measure or measures of the exposition are slightly different between the repeats, one to point back to the tonic, where the exposition began, and the second to point towards the development.
+The exposition is commonly repeated, particularly in classical and early romantic works, and more likely in solo or chamber works and symphonies than for concerti.
+Often, though not always, first and second endings are employed during the last measure(s) of the exposition.
+The first ending to point back to the tonic, where the exposition began, and the second ending to point towards the development.

 Development

 In general, the development starts in the same key as the exposition ended, and may move through many different keys during its course.
 It will usually consist of one or more themes from the exposition altered and on occasion juxtaposed and may include new material or themes—though exactly what is acceptable practice is a point of contention.
 Alterations include taking material through distant keys, breaking down of themes and sequencing of motifs, and so forth.

 The development varies greatly in length from piece to piece and from time period to time period, sometimes being relatively short compared to the exposition (e.g., the first movement of Eine kleine Nachtmusik) and in other cases quite long and detailed (e.g., the first movement of the "Eroica" Symphony).
 Developments in the Classical era are typically shorter due to how much composers of that era valued symmetry, unlike the more expressive Romantic era in which development sections gain a much greater importance.
 However, it almost always shows a greater degree of tonal, harmonic, and rhythmic instability than the other sections.
 In a few cases, usually in late Classical and early Romantic concertos, the development section consists of or ends with another exposition, often in the relative minor of the tonic key.

 At the end, the music will usually return to the tonic key in preparation of the recapitulation.
 (On occasion, it will actually return to the sub-dominant key and then proceed with the same transition as in the exposition.)
 The transition from the development to the recapitulation is a crucial moment in the work.
 The last part of the development section is called the retransition: It prepares for the return of the first subject group in the tonic.